Mainland Greece Road Trip - 16 Days

 Day 13: Explore Nafpaktos on Your Own

-Those who just want a relaxing day can visit Psani Beach to bask in the sun, take a leisurely swim in the calm sea, or relax under the shade of colorful beach umbrellas.
+Those who want a relaxing day can visit Psani Beach to bask in the sun, take a leisurely swim in the calm sea, or relax under the shade of colorful beach umbrellas.
 Then, explore the area from the water with a boat cruise across the gulf.
 Head to the port and jump on board to cruise past rolling hills, picturesque villages, and historic sites.
-Try to time the cruise just right so you watch the sunset over the water before returning to land.
+Try to time the cruise just right so you can watch the sunset over the water before returning to land.

 Day 14: Drive to Galaxidi via the Archaeological Site of Delphi